 Name Job Title Qualifications and Experience

 Heather Owner/Manager

 Megan Manager

 Hannah Manager

 Jana

 Charlotte

 Erin

 Faye

+Jade

+Katy

-38 weeks each year.
+We are open for 38 weeks each year.

 In school holidays (with the

 exception of holiday clubs in the

 summer holidays which do not

-form part of our funded preschool ol
+form part of our funded preschool

-offering)
+We are close ed offering)

-4 days each week
+We are oper n for 4 days each week

 8am - 5pm

-Monday to Thursday
+The times w e are open a re Monday to Thursday

-young children between the ages of:
+We provide care and edu cation for young children between the ages of :

-years.
+2 and 5 years.

-In school holidays (with the exception of holiday clubs in the summer holidays which do not form part of our funded preschool offering) 4 8am - 5pm Monday to Thursday young children between the ages